GitJakobE/Lego_case/README.md

     * The vision systems can tell if this in a specific piece and if the set is indeed complete, but the PLC should keep track of the sets and what they should contain.
     * The communication between the PCs and the PLC could be done with Snap7, but there are other possibilities
 - What stakeholders and resources would you engage to help achieve a successful solution
     * The most important stakeholder is imo the user in a case like this.
 They will be using the machine, and they will have to live with some of the choices for years.
-It is important to listen to their concerns and desires.
+It is most important to listen to their concerns and desires and to get them on board with any solution.
+    * The machine builders will also need to be kept close and it is important to have a common understanding with them that the machine is not done before all the parts work as a whole.
+    * The other internal stakeholders are in my opinion not as important.
+The databases will need to be up to date and maintained but once the department has been informed and are on board I don't see it as a continues effort in the same way.